Accreditations

 The assessment throughout the semester includes:

-Case study and articles - individual and/or in group - 10% (minimum grade 10).
+Case study and/or Article analysis and/or Classroom exercise - individual and/or group - 10% (no minimum grade);

 For students who fail the assessment system throughout the semester or choose to take the individual Exam, the Exam will represent 100% of the final grade.